Skip to main content

 Complete Example

-Here's a minimal example showing how these macros work together:
+Here's a complete example showing how these macros work together:

 use calimero_sdk::borsh::{BorshDeserialize, BorshSerialize};